-Since 1997, Yeats has been the recording secretary of the Southern Baptist Convention.
+From 1997 - 2022, he served as recording secretary of the Southern Baptist Convention.
 He also served 20 years as pastor of churches in Texas and Kansas and has led several multi-staff churches through effective interim pastorates.

 Yeats holds a Bachelor of Arts degree from Dallas Baptist University, a Master of Divinity degree from Southwestern Baptist Theological Seminary, and a Doctor of Ministry degree from Midwestern Baptist Theological Seminary.